plexsystems/plexsystems.github.io/content/posts/container-structure-test.md

 UnZip 6.00 of 20 April 2009, by Debian.
 Original by Info-ZIP.
 ```

-We know the `unzip` package successfully installed because after executing the binary, we got a response back that includes the version of the binary and the date it was built.
+We know the `unzip` package successfully installed because after executing the binary, we get a response back that includes the version of the binary and the date it was built.

-If the `unzip` package did not install successfully, we would see the container throwing an error stating that `unzip` is an unknown command.
+If the `unzip` package did not install successfully, the container would throw an error stating that `unzip` is an unknown command.

 ```shell
 $ docker run -it testing:latest